- Test and validate both natural language responses and SQL query results directly within the chat interface.

 -

-Go to Domains > (Access the Specific Domain) > Knowledge > Context section to add or modify domain-specific knowledge and information in natural language sentences and click on Add Context.
+Go to Domains > (Access the Specific Domain) > Knowledge > Context section to add or modify domain-specific knowledge and information in natural language sentences, and click on Add Context.

 - In the text box that appears, add the Context specification.